charlie2099/charlieevans.dev/blog_director_ai_page.md

 - 2D Environment Focus: The current implemented is limited to 2D game environments and so does not support 3D environments.

-## What I learnt
-- The Rule Pattern - Abstracting messy logic into their own respective rule classes.
-- The State Pattern - Encapsulating simple behaviours into their own state classs and handling the transitional logic from one state to another.
+## Learning Highlights
+- Design Patterns
+  - Rule pattern
+  - State pattern
-- Event Buses - Text
+  - Event Buses
+- System Design
-- Interfaces - Text
+  - Interfaces
+  - Modular architectures
+- Data Structures
-- Dictionaries - Text
+  - Dictionaries
-- State caching - Text
-- Modular Architectures - The importance and value of loosely coupled systems and extensible design
-- Tilemap Level Design - Text
+- Level Design
+  - Tilemaps
+- Optimisation
+  - State caching

 ## Future Plans
 - Rework director state logic using a state machine
 - Utilise more methods of rule execution
 - Handle rule creation using a custom editor tool
 - Adapt the active area set to work with 3D environments
-- Attractor system
-- Pooling enemies
+- Objecting pooling enemies
+- Develop and integrate an attractor system
+- Develop a complete game and fully-fledged and integrated Director system

 ## Conclusion
-- This project was an invaluable learning experience, providing deep insights into
-- A simple but capable system that enables designers to creator their own rules for shooter and survival games
-- This project was a good proof of concept to showcase how such a system could be integrated into other videogame genres.

-This project has proven to be an invaluable learning experience, offering profound insights into the development of a simple yet powerful system that empowers designers to create their own rules for shooter and survival games.
-Additionally, it serves as a compelling proof of concept, demonstrating how this system can be effectively integrated into various other video game genres.
+This project was an invaluable learning experience, offering profound insights into the development of a simple yet powerful system that empowers designers to create their own rules for shooter and survival games.
+Additionally, this project served as as a compelling proof of concept, demonstrating how such a system can be effectively integrated into other video game genres.

 ## Code Samples
 - Text